 Cons:

-• Not available for online purchase but replacement parts are available online
+• Not available for online purchase but replacement parts are readily available online

 • Requires professional installation for warranty but is very DIY friendly